 When you reach another church on the right (St John, Maddermarket) turn right and follow the alley underneath the tower.
 Pass the Maddermarket Theatre then turn left at the end.
 After a short distance, stop outside The Strangers’ Hall Museum.

 The Strangers’ Hall reveals how they made a living.
-Notice, like other surrounding buildings, it has large downstairs windows.
+Notice, like other buildings nearby, it has large downstairs windows.
 These allowed plenty of light inside for weaving on looms.
 With these new techniques, the Strangers helped to strengthen Norwich’s textiles industry.

-Also look for red-painted posts in the nearby lanes.
-They mark the boundaries of the Strangers’ former community and celebrate Norwich's textiles heritage.
-By the time the Strangers arrived, Norwich was famous for 'madder ware'.
-These were bright red clothes, made from the crushed roots of madder plants and sold nearby at a ‘madder market’.
+Also look for red-painted posts in the lanes.
+They celebrate Norwich's textiles heritage.
+By the time the Strangers arrived, Norwich was famous for bright red clothes called 'madder ware'.
+They were made from the crushed roots of madder plants and sold nearby at a ‘madder market’.

 Bear left past The Strangers Coffee House and continue into Lower Goat Lane, another narrow uphill street.
 At the top you will emerge opposite the City Hall clock tower.
 Turn left again and head towards the Guildhall, the smaller dark building that looks a bit like another church.
 Stop by the series of bicycle racks facing the Guildhall’s chequered end wall.

 We finish at Norwich’s commercial heart, the market place.
 Founded in the 1070s, Norwich Market is thought to be the oldest in England.
 Its sea of striped roofs is another legacy of the Normans.
-Look on the left horizon - there’s their Castle keeping watch over the stalls below.
+Look on the left horizon for their Castle, keeping watch over the stalls below.

-Over the centuries, the Guildhall had many other uses.
+The Guildhall has had other uses over the centuries.
 Council sessions were held here until the City Hall opened in 1938.
-Today’s bicycle racks stand where criminals were held in stocks, while the room which now houses the café was once a prison!
+Today’s bicycle racks stand where criminals were held in stocks, while the café was once a prison!
 The Guildhall also stored the city’s horse-drawn fire engine.

-Dwarfed by later development and now a proud historic building, it’s tempting to see the Guildhall as Norwich in microcosm.
-Today it both reveals the city’s origins and reflects Norwich’s current status.
+Dwarfed by later development but a proud piece of history, it’s tempting to see the Guildhall as Norwich in microcosm.
+Today it reveals the city’s origins and reflects its current status.
 Or does it?

 Norwich Market Place by Robert Dighton, 1799, Wikimedia Commons (CCL)